-1. The Department application manager will coordinate the review of the revised plans to ensure that any revisions to the PCSM plan are also properly revised in the E&S plan or otherwise addressed and vice versa (revisions to E&S plan are correspondingly revised in the PCSM plans (if necessary)).
-If the delegated

-- conservation district is PCSM delegated at the technical review level, the Department application manager will ensure that the delegated conservation district also receives a copy of the revised PCSM plan.
+- 1. The Department application manager will coordinate the review of the revised plans to ensure that any revisions to the PCSM plan are also properly revised in the E&S plan or otherwise addressed and vice versa (revisions to E&S plan are correspondingly revised in the PCSM plans, if necessary).
+If the delegated conservation district is PCSM delegated, the Department section chief will ensure that the delegated conservation district also receives a copy of the revised PCSM plan.
 When revised plans are submitted, the Department application manager will enter the dates for the appropriate subtasks into eFACTS. - 2.
-The delegated conservation district that is not PCSM delegated will conduct a formal technical review of the resubmitted E & S plan within 22 business days from the date of the resubmittal.
+Non-PCSM Delegated Conservation District The delegated conservation district that is not PCSM delegated will conduct a formal technical review of the resubmitted E & S plan within 22 business days from the date of the resubmittal.
 Appropriate checklists shall be used to guide the technical review.
 If technical deficiencies remain in the E&S plan, the delegated conservation district will document the technical deficiencies in a letter attached to an e-mail to the Department application manager.
 This documentation of technical deficiencies will cite the statutory and regulatory requirement(s) that the application has failed to meet.
 The regional office will conduct a simultaneous review of the PCSM plan.
 Appropriate checklists shall be used to guide the technical review.
-Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S plan, should be documented in a letter to the applicant/owner and consultant which is prepared by the Department application manager and reviewed and approved by the regional office program manager.
-This documentation of technical deficiencies will cite the statutory or regulatory requirements(s) that the The letter will inform the applicant/owner and applicant has failed to meet. consultant of the continuing technical deficiencies and will inform that applicant/owner and consultant that the project will now continue to the elevated review process.
-The application manager will enter the appropriate codes into eFACTS. - 3.
-If the delegated conservation district is PCSM delegated at the technical review level, the review of the PCSM plan should be completed within 15 business days of the date of the resubmittal.
+If after the second technical review any technical deficiencies still exist with either the E&S or PCSM plans the section chief and program manager will meet to review the application.
+After that meeting the Department may decide to (1) withdraw the application, (2) deny the application, or (3) proceed with the elevated review process. - 2.
+Technical Review PCSM Delegated Conservation District If the delegated conservation district is PCSM delegated at the technical review level, the review of the PCSM plan should be completed within 15 business days of the date of the resubmittal.
 This review will be simultaneous with the E&S review, which must be completed in 22 business days.
 Any technical deficiencies that remain in the both the E&S and PCSM plans should be documented in a letter attached to an e-mail to the Department application manager.
 The regional office will complete its PCSM engineering review in 7 business days after the conservation district has completed its PCSM technical review.
-Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S and PCSM plans, should be documented in a letter to the applicant/owner and consultant, which is prepared by the Department application manager and reviewed and approved by the regional office program manager.
-This documentation of technical deficiencies will cite the statutory or regulatory obligation(s) that the application has failed to meet.
-The letter will inform the applicant/owner and consultant of the continuing technical deficiencies and will inform that applicant/owner and consultant that the project will now continue
+If after the second technical review any technical deficiencies still exist with either the E&S or PCSM plans the section chief and program manager will meet to review the application.
+After that meeting the Department may decide to (1) withdraw the application, (2) deny the application, or (3) proceed with the elevated review process.

-- to the elevated review process.
-The Department application manager will enter the appropriate codes into eFACTS. - 4.
-If the delegated conservation district is PCSM delegated at the engineering review level, the technical review of both the E&S plan and the PCSM plan will be completed within 22 business days from the date of the resubmittal.
-Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S and PCSM plans, should be documented in a letter attached to an e-mail to the Department.
-Any technical deficiencies should be documented in a letter to the applicant/owner and consultant which is prepared by the Department staff and reviewed and approved by the regional office program manager.
-This documentation of technical deficiencies will cite the statutory or regulatory requirements) that the application has failed to meet.
-The letter will inform the applicant/owner and consultant of the continuing technical deficiencies and will inform that applicant/owner and consultant that the project will now continue to the elevated review process.
-The Department will enter the appropriate codes into eFACTS.
+4. 3.
+Engineering Review PCSM Delegated Conservation District or Department - If the delegated conservation district is PCSM delegated at the engineering review level, the technical review of both the E&S plan and the PCSM plan will be completed within 22 business days from the date of the resubmittal.
+Any technical deficiencies that remain in the both the E&S and PCSM plans should be documented in a letter attached to an e-mail to the Department application manager.
+If after the second technical review any technical deficiencies still exist with either the E&S or PCSM plans the section chief and program manager will meet to review the application.
+After that meeting the Department may decide to (1) withdraw the application, (2) deny the application, or (3) proceed with the elevated review process.